Powerful Earthquake Strikes Northern Japan, Triggering Tsunami Warnings

 Background

-Japan sits on the Pacific Ring of Fire and is one of the world's most seismically active countries.
-The 2011 TΕhoku earthquake and tsunami, which triggered the Fukushima nuclear disaster, remains a defining moment in Japan's recent history and has shaped the country's approach to earthquake and tsunami preparedness.
+Japan sits on the Pacific Ring of Fire and is one of the most seismically active nations on earth, experiencing thousands of earthquakes each year.
+The country's location at the convergence of four major tectonic plates -- the Pacific, Philippine Sea, Eurasian, and North American plates -- makes it uniquely vulnerable to major seismic events.
+The 2011 Tohoku earthquake and tsunami, which triggered the Fukushima nuclear disaster and killed nearly 20,000 people, remains the defining catastrophe of modern Japanese history and has shaped the country's approach to disaster preparedness ever since.

 Key Developments